i10/StatWire/README.md

 This project was generated with [Angular CLI] version 1.1.3.

 ## Prerequisites
-The following should be installed:
-1. The app's dependencies, using `npm install`.
+Install the following dependencies before you begin developing for StatLets:
+1. R: Install [R](https://cran.r-project.org/mirrors.html) or [RStudio](https://www.rstudio.com/products/rstudio/#Desktop).
+(Note: Installing RStudio also installs R).
+2. Install [Node](https://https://nodejs.org/en/) and [npm](https://www.npmjs.com).
+(Note: Installing Node also installs npm.)
+3. Install the [Angular Command-Line Interface (CLI)](https://github.com/angular/angular-cli) in the Terminal using `npm install -g @angular/cli`.
-2. The [OpenCPU] R package in an R terminal, using `install.packages("opencpu")`.
+4. Install the [OpenCPU] R package in an R terminal, using `install.packages("opencpu")`.
+5. Install the app's dependencies, using `npm install`.
-3. This project's own R package, found in `./R-package`, using `install.packages(".", repos = NULL, type="source")`.
+6. Install the StatLets R package, found in `./R-package`, using `install.packages(".", repos = NULL, type="source")`.
-   (Make sure the working directory is `./R-package`.
+   (Make sure the working directory is set to `./R-package`.
+  - Repeate this step every time the StatLets R package is changed (e.g., a new R function is added).

 ## Development server
 The app consists of two parts: